top of page

 Nature Hikes

-Hell’s Canyon (Garganta de los Infiernos)
+Hell’s Canyon (Garganta de los Infiernos Hike)

-Walnut Canyon (Garganta de las Nogaleas)
+Walnut Canyon (Garganta de las Nogaleas Hike)

-The Blossom Trail (Ruta Cerezo en Flor)
+The Blossom Trail (Ruta Cerezo en Flor Hike)

 First Hike: The Nature Reserve Hell’s Canyon (Reserva Natural Garganta de los Infiernos)